BUIDLHub/eth-sync/README.md

    snapshotProvider: <optional_snapshot_provider>
 });
 let callback = async (e, txns) => {
-   //txns contain txn receipt metadata along with a logEvents map.
-The logEvents map is keyed by the event name
+   //txns array contains transactions, each represented as the receipt metadata along with a logEvents map.
-   //and maps to an array of event objects.
-Events are identical to what web3 returns for getPastEvents.
+   //The logEvents map is keyed by the event name and maps to an array of event objects.
+Event objects are
+   //the same as web3's getPastEvents.
 }
 sync.start({
    fromBlock: <starting_block>,